ZuchaoWang/berkeley-cs61bfa20/proj3/README.md

 #### Partition

 The parition phase is implemented in `WorldFloorGen.partitionWorld`.
 It is a recursive partition.
 We first make the whole world area into one room, represented by a BSP node.
+The BSP node has following fields:

+- `roomLeft`, `roomRight`, `roomBottom` and `roomTop`: geometry of BSP node; for leaf node this is the room geometry, for non-leaf node this is the bounding box of children nodes' geometry
+- `isLeaf`: whether this is a leaf node or not
+- `hallwayPivotX` and `hallwayPivotY`: pivot position of hallway connection
+- `leftChild` and `righChild`: children BSPNode; but both will be null if this is a leaf node

-Then for every BSP node, we try to partition it into two subnodes, and the room will subsequently be broken into two rooms.
+For every BSP node, we try to partition it into two subnodes, and the room will subsequently be broken into two rooms.
 The split direction is random: either along x direction or y direction.

 During the partition, we ensure the two subnodes are separated by a distance of `minZoomInterMargin`.
 This gap is later used to build walls.